apache/ofbiz-tools/demo-backup/README.md

-Three instances of OFBiz run on the OFBiz demo VM2 at https://ofbiz-vm2.apache.org.
+Three instances of OFBiz run on the OFBiz demo VM3 at https://ofbiz-vm3.apache.org.

 * trunk: the trunk version
 * stable: the last stable version (currently 16.11)
 * old: the previous stable version (currently 13.07)

-This is the second instance of VM we use hence the 2 in its domain name.
+This is the 3rd instance of VM we use hence the 3 in its domain name.
-The root of https://ofbiz-vm2.apache.org is the so called bigfiles directory which is actually at /home/ofbizDemo/big-files
+The root of https://ofbiz-vm3.apache.org is the so called bigfiles directory which is actually at /var/www/ofbiz/big-files.

 We own 3 Apache sub domains